 Tools to support health and wellbeing conversations

-Based on the work of healthcare organisations in the south east region, these two documents provide advice on holding health and wellbeing, and risk assessment discussions.
+Based on the work of healthcare organisations in South East England, these two documents provide advice on holding health and wellbeing, and risk assessment discussions.
 Both documents are editable so trusts can add their logos and personalise the content.